-ABOUT THE PLAY:
+ABOUT THE PLAY

-ABOUT THE PLAYWRIGHT:
+ABOUT THE PLAYWRIGHT

-ABOUT THE DIRECTOR:
+ABOUT THE DIRECTOR

 Are you a theatre professional interested in working with us?
 We want to meet you!
 We accept applications from directors, designers, technicians, and other professionals year-round.
 To submit your interest in working with us email Linsey at firstname.lastname@example.org.

 We couldn’t do what we do without the help of our dedicated volunteers.
 We are always looking for extra help around the theater whether it’s wrapping cookies, sending mailings, or working front of house at showtime, we need you!
-For more information email Alexandra at firstname.lastname@example.org.
+For more information email Kathleen at firstname.lastname@example.org.